 (e) The person may destroy or conceal evidence of the crime unless immediately arrested.”

 The reason for your arrest may fall under section (d) in this case.
 By sitting in the car with the engine on you could potentially drive away at some point, while intoxicated, and get into an accident.
 Therefore, it is the cop’s responsibility to arrest you to ensure that you never make it onto the road as a drunk driver that night.
 The lesson in this situation is stay away from a car if you have had anything to drink and call a cab (we recommend Sammy’s Limo’s).
-If you do find yourself facing a DUI arrest report and would like your best possible changes at fighting the penalties for a DUI conviction you should find a DUI Lawyer.
+If you do find yourself facing a DUI arrest report and would like your best possible changes at fighting the you should find a DUI Lawyer.
 Santa Barbara DUI Attorney Kenneth M. Hallum offers a free case consultation.
 Call today 805-564-3101.
 Know your rights, options and defenses against drunk driving.